- Gentlemen, start your drones: Judge’s ruling opens door for commercial use

 PARIS (AP) - Coco Chanel once said: “The most courageous act is still to think for yourself.”

-Westwood is the only designer on the Paris fashion calendar _ or perhaps anywhere _ who can cross the globe and several centuries, mixing up Bangkok-style catwomen, Chinese tea prints, tropical cowboys, Velasquez wenches, the Ballets Russes, and still produce a coherent and unified show.
+Westwood is the only designer on the Paris fashion calendar _ or perhaps anywhere _ who can cross the globe and several centuries, mixing up Bangkok-style catwomen, Chinese tea prints, tropical cowboys, Velasquez peasants, the Ballets Russes, and still produce a coherent and unified show.

 Viktor & Rolf, meanwhile, went back to their signature plays on oversized proportion to produce a glitzy show _ as they prepare to celebrate 20 years since they founded the label.